QAnon: Origin and spread

+Mainstream attention

-QAnon first received attention from the mainstream press in November 2017; Newsweek called it "Pizzagate on steroids".
-Gossip columnist Liz Crokin, a Pizzagate follower, was one of the first public figures to embrace QAnon and became one of the movement's most prominent influencers.
-Television host Sean Hannity and entertainer Roseanne Barr spread the news about it to their social media followers in early 2018 and the conspiracy theory gained traction on the mainstream right.
-At this time, InfoWars host and far-right conspiracy theorist Alex Jones claimed to be in personal contact with Q. This led to the presence en masse of QAnon followers at a July 2018 Trump rally for the midterm elections in Tampa, Florida, the first visible presence of the QAnon movement at Trump rallies.
+QAnon first received attention from the mainstream press in November 2017.
+Newsweek called it "Pizzagate on steroids".
+Gossip columnist Liz Crokin, a Pizzagate follower, was one of the first public figures to embrace QAnon.
+She went on to become one of the movement's most prominent influencers.
+Fox News personality Sean Hannity and comedian Roseanne Barr spread the news about it to their social media followers in early 2018, and the conspiracy theory gained traction on the mainstream right.
+At this time, InfoWars host and far-right conspiracy theorist Alex Jones claimed to be in personal contact with Q. This led to the presence of QAnon followers at a July 2018 Trump rally for the midterm elections in Tampa, Florida, the first visible presence of the QAnon movement at Trump rallies.

 Some Christian pastors introduced their congregations to QAnon ideas.
 The Indiana-based Omega Kingdom Ministry tried to combine QAnon and Christianity, with Q posts and Bible quotes both read during church services.
 Some Christians, such as pastor Derek Kubilus, call QAnon heresy, but most U.S. pastors have not taken a stand against it.
 More generally, QAnon's rise coincided with increasing radicalization and violent episodes in American far-right movements.

 QAnon-related merchandise was widely available on Amazon's online marketplace in 2018.
 QAnon: An Invitation to the Great Awakening, a book said to be authored by a group of 12 QAnon followers, neared the top of Amazon's bestsellers list in 2019, possibly through algorithmic manipulation.
 Also in 2019, QAnon blogger Neon Revolt (an alias of former aspiring screenwriter Robert Cornero Jr.) self-published the book Revolution Q: The Story of QAnon and the 2nd American Revolution, which became an influential text among the QAnon community and was also distributed by Amazon.
 In 2020, Politico noted that 100 titles associated with QAnon were available on Amazon Marketplace, in many different languages and with generally positive reviews.
-QAnon-related merchandise was also available on Etsy and Teespring, and pages relating to the conspiracy theory were on Patreon and GoFundMe.